Nov 7, 2022

 The resources we came across when choosing between SOC 2 Type I and SOC 2 Type II offered similar guidance: if you’ve found that a non-negligible number of your potential customers will not accept a Type I report, then chances are you’ll need a Type II report relatively soon.
 If so, then going straight for a Type II report can save time and money overall.

 We also determined which of the SOC 2 policies and controls we had already implemented at OtterTune to help assess how much extra work Type II would be compared to Type I. Some controls take longer to implement than others, and finding that we’d instituted some of the more time-consuming ones, like annual performance reviews, also helped us decide that a SOC 2 Type II audit was the right choice for our company.

 This was our first time going through a SOC 2 Type II audit and the experience was pretty painless.
 The end-to-end process took around five months, including the time we time spent learning about SOC 2 and choosing our vendors.
-The timeline above shows how long it took and what we had to do during the planning, audit, and reporting stages.
+The timeline below shows how long it took and what we had to do during the planning, audit, and reporting stages.
 It also highlights when key events with our vendors took place.